Interpretation of neutral charm mesons near threshold as unparticles

 {\bf Conclusion.} Nonrelativistic unparticles arise naturally in any system that can be described by a nonrelativistic field theory close to a conformally invariant limit.
 They can be used to identify reactions with power-law behavior characterized by nontrivial exponents.
-We have argued that systems of neutral charm mesons with small invariant energy are unparticles.
-It would be interesting to find other examples of nonrelativistic unparticles in nature.
+We have argued that systems of neutral charm mesons with small invariant energy are unparticles. {We emphasize that unparticle physics occurs only in systems that do not exhibit the Efimov effect, because Efimov physics breaks the scale symmetry down to a discrete scale symmetry~\cite{Braaten:2004rn}.
+Unparticle physics can arise in systems of $D$ and $D^*$ mesons, because the attraction of three charm mesons is below the critical strength for the Efimov effect.} It would be interesting to find other examples of nonrelativistic unparticles in nature.
 One could, for example, exploit the remarkable control of interactions that is possible with ultracold atoms \cite{RevModPhys.82.1225} to engineer new systems with unparticles.

 \acknowledgments We thank Dam Thanh Son for discussions.
 The research of E.B.\ was supported in part by the U.S.\ Department of Energy under grant DE-SC0011726.
-H.-W.H. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 279384907 - SFB 1245 and by the German Federal Ministry of Education and Research (BMBF) (Grant no.\ 05P18RDFN1).
+H.-W.H. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 279384907 - SFB 1245 and by the German Federal Ministry of Education and Research (BMBF) (Grant no.\ 05P21RDFNB).